-The 2013 1 oz Canadian Gold Maple Leaf Coin continues the proud tradition of this famous series.
+The 2013 1 oz Gold Canadian Maple Leaf Coin continues the proud tradition of this famous series.
 First minted in 1979 to provide an alternative to the Krugerrand during the boycotts of South Africa, the Maple Leaf immediately became a global sensation.
-Made of 1 oz of 99.99% pure gold, this coin is produced at the Royal Canadian Mint from Canadian gold.
 Starting in 1983, the gold Maple Leaf was the world’s first gold bullion coin to be minted at .9999 purity, and has remained at this exceptional quality ever since.

-This 2013 coin marks the debut of a new anti-counterfeiting measure for the Gold Maple Leaf.
-Using a special laser, the Royal Canadian Mint micro-engraves a tiny textured maple leaf on the reverse of each coin, with the last two digits of the year of mintage in the center which is visible only under magnification.
+This coin marks the debut of a new anti-counterfeiting measure.
+Using a special laser, the Royal Canadian Mint micro-engraves two tiny nested maple leafs on the reverse of each 2013 1 oz Gold Canadian Maple Leaf Coin, with the last two digits of the year of mintage in the center, which is visible only under magnification.

 *Stock photo is for reference only.